pbenmoser4/coursera/michigan_data_science/01_introduction/notes/01_introduction_to_data_science.md

 Sequences are structures that we can iterate over.
 Python lets you create in an abbreviated fashion using list comprehension.

 ### Demo: The Numerical Python Library (NumPy)

+## Basic Data Processing with Pandas

+### Introduction

+Pandas is to manipulate, clean and analyze data.
+It's open source, so you can get a ton of information online.
+Stack Overflow is probably the best resource for Pandas.

+Check out planetpython.org - a blog aggregator for Python news and information.
+Also check out Data Skeptic, a podcast about data analysis.

+### The Series Data Structure

+Cross between a list and a dictionary.
+Order with labels.
+Think of it as a table with two columns - data and index.

+Under the hood, pandas is storing data in a typed array using `numpy`.

+Missing data in numpy for efficiency.
+Nonetype for objects, NaN for numbers.

+You can also create series from dictionaries.
+The index is the key in the dictionary.

+### Querying a Series

+You can query by numeric location or index label (`iloc()` and `loc()` respectively)

+### Querying a DataFrame

+Boolean masking is a key to quick analysis in numpy.
+Bool mask is an array (1d / 2d / etc) each value is either true or false.
+This is overlain on the existing data - any true will be included, any false will be excluded.

+### Indexing Data Frames

+You can use the `setIndex()` function, which is destructive - it doesn't keep the current index.

+You can do multi-level index by calling setIndex() with a list of columns that we want to use.
+You see this with geographical data often.

+When you use multi-level indexing you have to pass in your arguments by the level at which you wish to query.
+Outermost level is level 0.

+### Missing Values